bvarnai/respository-installer/README.md

 ### Workspace explained

-Workspace is the directory where your repositories/projects are installed. **installer** runs from the workspace root and projects in the configuration are specified *relative* to this directory.
+Workspace is the directory where your repositories/projects are cloned. **installer** runs from this workspace's root and projects in the configuration are specified *relative* to this directory.

 Example layout with `installer.sh` present